-a) A financial asset (or, where applicable, a part of a financial asset or part of a group of similar financial assets) is derecognized only when the contractual rights to the cash ii.
-Financial liabilities a) Initial recognition and measurement b) Subsequent measurement

-- flows from the asset expires or it transfers the financial assets and substantially all risks and rewards of the ownership of the asset. - b) The difference between the carrying amount and the amount of consideration received / receivable is recognised in the statement of profit and loss.
+- a) A financial asset (or, where applicable, a part of a financial asset or part of a group of similar financial assets) is derecognized only when the contractual rights to the cash flows from the asset expires or it transfers the financial assets and substantially all risks and rewards of the ownership of the asset. - b) The difference between the carrying amount and the amount of consideration received / receivable is recognised in the statement of profit and loss.